Junaid-Iftikhar/Understanding/README.md

 # Understanding
-This is my first git repository
+This is my first git repository (apna code)